Snipping Tool Download Windows 8/7/8.1 Print Screen Shortcut

 - Selection ink Color choices.

-There are several types of cropping available in this tool.
+And these are the types of cropping available in Snipping tool.

 - Free-form Snip

 In this case, we will use rectangular snip.
 To snip the logo part of computertipsfree.com, simply hold left click and drag your cursor to cover the entire logo and release your left click.
 It should look like this.